docker/docs/atomist/get-started.md

 1. Go to <https://dso.docker.com> and sign in using your Docker ID credentials.
-2. Connect your GitHub account as instructed in the [GitHub app page](./github){: target="blank" rel="noopener" class=""}.
+2. Connect your GitHub account as instructed in the [GitHub app page](./integrate/github.md#connect-to-github).
 Install the app into the GitHub account that contains your GitHub Container Registry.
 3. Open the [**Integrations**](https://dso.docker.com/r/auth/integrations){:
    target="blank" rel="noopener" class=""} tab, and click the **Configure** link next to the **GitHub Container Registry** in the list of integrations.